DarshanAdiga/transformers-from-scratch/README.md

-# Implementation of Self-attention from scrach
+# Implementation of Multi-head Self-attention transformers from scrach
 This is a hobby project implemented with an intention of gaining hands-on experience with transformers and self-attention.

 ## Reference